Mihir-Ai-lab/mihir-ai-lab.github.io/solutions.md

 ## 🧠 Crowdsourced Intelligence, Not Just Compute

-Why hire 10 data scientists when 1,000 can compete to solve your problem?

 We’ve built a **Datathon-as-a-Service** engine that lets enterprises:

 - Post real-world ML problems securely